ai2cm/pace/README.md

 pytest -v -s --data_path=/pace/fv3core/test_data/8.1.1/c12_6ranks_standard/dycore/ ./fv3core/tests
 mpirun -np 6 python -m mpi4py -m pytest -v -s -m parallel --data_path=/pace/fv3core/test_data/8.1.1/c12_6ranks_standard/dycore ./fv3core/tests
 ```

+Note that you must have already downloaded the test data according to the instructions above.
+The precise path needed for `--data_path` may be different, particularly the version directory.

 Similarly, you can run the sequential and parallel tests for the physical parameterizations (fv3gfs-physics).
 Currently, only the microphysics is integrated into pace and will be tested.